loomio/loomio-docs/policy/src/subscriptions/pricing.md

----
-title: Subscription pricing
+# Subscription pricing
-description: How we price Loomio to make it available to everyone.
+_How we price Loomio to make it available to everyone._
-weight: 10
-menu:
-  main:
-    parent: subscriptions
-    name: Pricing
----

 # Overview
 Loomio exists to make it easy for anyone, anywhere, to participate in decisions that affect their lives.